tzeikob/javascript-patterns/control-flow/sequential-iteration/README.md

 What makes this pattern special about sequential execution is that the tasks aren't known from the very beginning.
 In a sequential control flow of asynchronous tasks, tasks could be either known beforehand or unknown and provided in a more dynamic way as a collection of tasks.
 Sequential iteration is more about implementations belong to the latter case.

 In such a case it could be impossible to hard code the invocation of each task, so we have to follow a different approach.
 The solution is to use a more dynamic iteration pattern along with the powerful recursion mechanism.
-Let's say with have a definition of an asynchronous task which accepts only an initial input value in order to compute an outcome.
+Let's say we have a definition of an asynchronous task which accepts only an initial input value in order to compute an outcome.

 ```javascript
 function task (input, callback) {